dimadin/use-cdnjs/README.md

 Both filters in action can be seen if you look source code of [my blog](http://blog.milandinic.com/).

+These filters can be also used to remove some of default items from processing.

 This plugin is inspired by [Use Google Libraries](https://github.com/jpenney/use-google-libraries) by [Jason Penney](http://jasonpenney.net/).
 It uses some techniques from it, but Use cdnjs is written from scratch and is aimed for modern WordPress versions while also applying difference from [Google Hosted Libraries](https://developers.google.com/speed/libraries/) and [cdnjs](https://cdnjs.com/).